m3rkvl/watchably/README.md

 ## Watchably
-An app for keeping a personal watchlist...
+An app for keeping a personal watchlist.

 ## Project Screenshots